MrPatzy/Cloud-Creation/README.md

 SSH into the control node and follow the steps below:
 - Copy the install-elk.yml file to the ansible control node.
 - Update the hosts file to include an [elk] section with the private IP of the server to be configured.
+- Update the Elk-Configuration.yml file to update IP, username and password settings and copy to the ansible control module.
 - Run the playbook, and navigate to the IP of the new ELK server through port 5601 to check that the installation worked as expected.